EliAndrewC/l7r/rules/04-schools.md

 Add your Air to all attack and damage rolls.

 **First Dan:**
-Roll one extra die on tact, manipulation, and wound check rolls.
+Roll one extra die on tact, manipulation, and wound checks.

 **Second Dan:**
 You get a free raise on manipulation rolls.